Just a few notes at the moment – a work in progress. This is just what I’m doing – your mileage may vary.

 PIC – ESP-01 board

 This is an update of a previous control board that I have used for several applications.
 The on-board PIC controller performs the particular function required.
-The expansion/improvements include on-board mains power supply and ESP-01 for basic remote monitoring or control.
+The expansion/improvements include on-board mains power supply and ESP-01 which with suitable support in PIC code can provide remote monitoring and/or control.

 ESP-01 Relay Board

-I have the Tasmota sensors version installed to the ESP-01 – was just convenient.
+Initially tested with Tasmota (sensors version) installed to the ESP-01 – was just convenient.
 “D3 GPIO0” is the relay output – use “Relay1i(29)” for normal relay operation.
+RX, TX D0 and D2 can be connected to the PIC micro.